The Family Educational Rights and Privacy Act (FERPA)

 Parent Access to Records

 In the case of students considered dependent on a parent or legal guardian, the institution is not required to disclose educational records but may exercise its discretion in doing so.
 For this purpose, dependent status is determined through declaration of the student as a dependent on the parents' most recent federal income tax return.
-It is expected that students will communicate with their parents about matters of significance relative to the College experience and their own well-being.
-However, recognizing the deep concern that parents have for their children, College representatives may initiate communication with parents when serious health, discipline, enrollment, or other matters are at issue.
+It is expected that students will communicate with their parents about matters of significance relative to the University experience and their own well-being.
+However, recognizing the deep concern that parents have for their children, Moravian representatives may initiate communication with parents when serious health, discipline, enrollment, or other matters are at issue.

 Educational Records: Definition